Use of a colon in English

 • Interjections

-2. Use a colon to add two sentences when the second sentence explains, summarises, concludes the first sentence.
+2. Use a colon to add two sentences when the second sentence explains, summarises, or concludes the first sentence.

 Use colons to join two sentences if the second sentence justifies, explains, or emphasizes the first one.
-Here, the colon means “this is what I mean.”
+Here, the colon means “This is what I mean.”

 • The date felt like an interrogation: she kept asking me questions.